 What is an ignition interlock?

-Under Pennsylvania law, an individual convicted of a second or subsequent DUI offense is required to have an ignition interlock system installed on each vehicle they own, operate, and even lease.
+Under Pennsylvania law, an individual convicted of a second or subsequent DUI offense is required to have an ignition interlock system installed on each vehicle they own, operate and even lease.
 An ignition interlock is a device that is installed on motor vehicles to prohibit individuals who have been drinking from driving the vehicle.
 Individuals must blow into the device before starting the vehicle.
 If the system detects alcohol, the vehicle will be prevented from starting.
 In addition, at periodic times during operation of the vehicle, the driver will be prompted to blow into the device to ensure they have not been drinking since starting the vehicle.
 The cost of the system averages $1,000 and the DUI offender bears all costs associated with installation of the system.

 What is the ARD program?

-ARD stands for Accelerated Rehabilitative Disposition and is primarily reserved for first-time DUI offenders, as well as those first time offenders charged with theft and simple assault.
+ARD stands for accelerated rehabilitative disposition and is primarily reserved for first-time DUI offenders, as well as those first-time offenders charged with theft and simple assault.
 It is offered in most counties in southwestern Pennsylvania.
 ARD provides a diversionary program that can keep you out of jail, prevent a one-year license suspension, and avoid a DUI conviction that will show up on your record for years to come.
-Successful completion of the ARD program generally involves probation, payment of reduced costs and fines, completion of alcohol safety school, and a period of license suspension.
+Successful completion of the ARD program generally involves probation, payment of reduced costs and fines, completion of alcohol safety school and a period of license suspension.
 Most importantly, your record can be expunged.

 Who qualifies for the ARD program?

 Several requirements must be met for an individual to qualify for ARD.
-An applicant must not have a DUI conviction or participation in an ARD program within a 10-year period prior to the current DUI offense.
-The accused must not have been transporting a child under the age of 14 and if there was an accident, it must not have resulted in serious injury or death to any individual.
-The district attorney must approve an applicant's entry into the program.
+An applicant must not have a DUI conviction or have participated in an ARD program within a 10-year period prior to the current DUI offense.
+The accused must not have been transporting a child under the age of 14, and if there was an accident, it must not have resulted in serious injury or death to any individual.
+The district attorney must approve an applicant’s entry into the program.
 It is very important to have an attorney guide you through the ARD process.
 Many times, applicants who are initially denied admission to the program are admitted after their attorney negotiates entry for them.

 What happens if I am admitted but do not complete the ARD program?

 Failure to complete the program, such as not paying required fines, failing to attend the required treatment programs or classes, or violating your probation in any way, may cause your ARD privileges to be revoked.
-If your ARD status is revoked, you will be sent back to stand trial for your charges and you will be exposed to all the statutory fines, penalties, and jail time associated with your charges.
+If your ARD status is revoked, you will be sent back to stand trial for your charges, and you will be exposed to all the statutory fines, penalties, and jail time associated with your charges.